 - a.
 Immediately upon receipt, currency and checks are to be recorded in the cash receipts log.
 Checks should be restrictively endorsed in writing or by stamping "For deposit only to the Estate of ". - b.
 Payers should be instructed to makes checks payable to "Jane Doe, Trustee" or to the "Estate of ." - c.
-Currency and checks must be kept in a safe or locked cabinet until deposited.

-- d.
-Funds are to be deposited as soon as possible after receipt (generally within two business days). - e.
+Currency and checks must be kept in a safe or locked cabinet until deposited. - d.
+Funds are to be deposited as soon as possible after receipt (generally within two business days).
+See Chapter 9.D.6 for an exception to this policy. - e.
 NSF checks should be formally recorded and monitored until resolved. - f.
 Supporting documentation for receipts, such as transmittal letters, sale orders or notices, and reports of sale, must be kept in the estate file.